northbright/Notes/zlib/install-zlib-on-centos-from-source.md

     echo '/usr/local/zlib/lib/' > /etc/ld.so.conf.d/zlib.conf
     ldconfig

-    # Check if libssl.so.x is in the output
+    # Check if libz.so.x is in the output
     ldconfig -p | grep libz